vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 anāmaya &o, according to the no rules in sutras about, 265-266;

-varna of person asked, 344; to of inarriage that is void for sago
+varṇa of person asked, 344; to of inarriage that is void for sago

 women not relativos, how shown, tra, sapravara or sa pinda relation